Saint Joseph church

 - Visible from more than 60 km out at sea on a fine day

 This spiritual beacon stands tall in the port of Le Havre and can be seen by sailors at sea.
 It is also the flagship work of Auguste Perret, the architect who rebuilt the city after the war.
-When you enter Saint Joseph church, a memorial erected in memory of the victims of the German bombings in September 1944, you are first hit by the rigorous splendor of the place: austerity reigns, the exposed concrete structure inspires respect.
+When you enter Saint Joseph church, a memorial erected in memory of the victims of the Allied bombings in September 1944, you are first hit by the rigorous splendor of the place: austerity reigns, the exposed concrete structure inspires respect.
 Move forward into the nave and look up to the extraordinary lantern tower, which rises up to a height of 107 meters, its octagonal shape resting on four enormous pillars.
 Criss-crossed by 12,768 pieces of colored glass, it lets astonishing golden light filter through.

 We owe this sight to Marguerite Huré, a pioneer in the abstraction of sacred art and a loyal accomplice of Perret, who had also entrusted her with part of the stained glass work in the church of Notre Dame du Raincy a few years earlier.
 Indeed, this was not the architect’s first religious building.
 He also built a bell tower in La Creuse, a chapel in Val-d'Oise, another in Saône-et-Loire and, in 1926, an aborted project for the Saint Joan of Arc basilica in Paris, the plans for which largely inspired Saint Joseph’s church here.